sciadopitys/CrysFormer/README.md

 |   +-- step8_mpi.slurm: Normalizes tensors derived from Patterson maps
 |   +-- step9_mpi.slurm: Normalizes tensors derived from electron density maps
 +-- electron_density_pt_scaled_newps/ : Directory where normalized electron density tensors will be placed (contains dummy file)
-+-- example_ids/ : Various files that specify the training and test set examples and training batches
++-- example_ids/ : Various files that specify the training and test set examples, and training batches
 |   +-- new-dipeptide-AA-type-noclash_new2.list: Lists the 15-residue primary amino acid sequence for all training and test set examples
-|   +-- size_indices_new1.txt: Lists indices that delimit training set examples of different shape (for this dataset, all examples have the same shape)
+|   +-- size_indices_new1.txt: Lists indices that delimit training set examples of different shapes (for this dataset, all examples have the same shape)
 |   +-- test_new_dataset2.txt: Lists test set examples
 |   +-- train_new_dataset2.txt: Lists training set examples
 |   +-- training_indices_new2.txt: Lists indices that delimit training batches